 Some Fishing Kayak Stability Facts

-Fishing kayaks are wider than the average kayak, but although it’s one of the narrowest fishing kayaks (just 28.5″ wide), the W500 is the world’s stablest fishing kayak.
+Fishing kayaks are wider than the average kayak, but although the 31″ wide W720 kayak-skiff is one of the narrowest fishing kayaks, it is the world’s stablest fishing kayak.
 In fact, it’s even stabler than fishing kayaks outfitted with outriggers.

-Due to its narrowness, narrow hulls, and improved ergonomics, the w500 is faster than most fishing kayaks, including some that are considerably longer, and many touring kayaks as well.
+Thanks to its narrowness, narrow hulls, and improved ergonomics, the w720 is also faster than most fishing kayaks, including some that are considerably longer, and many touring kayaks as well.